-Procurement Combo: TCO, Value-based, and NPV in practice
+Procurement Practice #1: TCO, Value-based, and NPV

-Modern procurement techniques made simple.
+Modern procurement techniques are made simple.

 However, as I work on my ever-growing portfolio of training courses, I look for simple yet valuable practical exercises to blend those with the theory.

 The following case came from a real-life inquiry demonstrating a few modern procurement techniques.
-So, I decided to share it with my readers.
+I decided to share it with my readers.

 A showcase for sustainable procurement

-My client in consulting asked me to help promote sustainable procurement and justify some additional investments into green products.
+My client in consulting asked me to help promote sustainable procurement and justify some additional investments into green products.I wanted to pick a typical hands-on example.
+So, I asked for details about their office air-conditioners.

 First, we calculated the 5-year TCO as follows.